 Available as a paper version with ISBN 979-1096490-60-8

 Send your mailing address with your phone number in using ‘contact’ button and we will respond with a Paypal request with the following amount:

 EU, UK and USA: 12.50 Euros postage included

 Rest of the World: 15.50 Euros postage included

 Multiple purchases with combined postage possible.

-Pdf, Epub and Kindle formats will soon available
+Pdf, Epub and Kindle formats are now available